 Figures 6 and 7 show images from a part of the area that includes two footprints and are photographs of the actual 3-D dense cloud models.
 A 3-D PDF of that area is included in the Supplement, and a 2-D image of the figure is shown in Fig. 8.
 The supplemental 3-D PDF file should be manipulatable with Adobe Acrobat ProTM with 3-D enabled but may take a few minutes to open.
 Readers and students can change the orientation and tilt of the 3-D image to bring out varying views of the depth and highlight the mud ridges around the footprint.
-We have also included a preliminary instructional video (titled "Martinez lecture" in the Supplement) that provides students with more information about the dinosaur site and how to identify the footprints.
 The image on the left side of Fig. 6 shows a view of what would be seen in the field if the lighting were good.
 However, because the students will have a 3-D image (Fig. 8) to look at, they will be able to manipulate it with a computer, tablet, or smart phone in ways that are not available to the field observer.
 One of the first things we did with the images when we started this project was to turn the 3-D PDF image over and look at the back side where footprints that are depressed in the top side pop out as raised impressions on the back side of the image as shown on the right side of Fig. 6.